clarereville/ionic-assignment/README.md

 ##Mobile Application Development Project - Clare Reville

-Application developed as part of the module requirements for mobile applications development.
+Application developed as part of the module requirements for mobile programming @ Galway Mayo IT.
 The App has been developed through the use of the Ionics Framework.

 ###What the app does